SigmaGenX/TamGen/README.md

 TamGen: Target-aware Molecule Generation for Drug Design Using a Chemical Language Model

+Note: This repository will no longer be updated.
+For the latest updates and developments, please visit the official repository at `https://github.com/microsoft/tamgen`.

 # Introduction

 This is the implementation of the paper `TamGen: Target-aware Molecule Generation for Drug Design Using a Chemical Language Model`.